PraydE007/MMDO-Website/README.md

 # MMDO Website

-A minimalist personal webpage that displays a user's name with a clean, modern design.
+* My first experience with JavaScript.
+Sorry for the code chaos! 😅 *

+##📊 Graphical Method for Solving the Simplex Method
+This project implements the graphical method for solving linear programming problems using the simplex method.
+It is part of a coursework project for the subject "Mathematical Methods of Operations Research."

-## Features
+##🔹 Features
+✔️ Visualization of the feasible solution region
+✔️ Graphical identification of the optimal solution
-- Clean, modern design
+✔️ Support for various objective functions and constraints ✔️ Clean, modern design
-- Responsive layout
+✔️ Responsive layout
-- Fade-in animation
+✔️ Fade-in animation
-- Built with HTML and Tailwind CSS
+✔️ Built with HTML and Tailwind CSS

-## Technologies Used
+##📌 Technologies Used
+- JavaScript
+- Victor.js
+- Chart.js
 - HTML5
 - Tailwind CSS
 - CSS animations

-## Customization
-You can customize the appearance by:
-- Modifying the colors in the Tailwind classes
-- Adjusting the animation timing in the CSS
-- Changing the font sizes and spacing using Tailwind's utility classes